funskr/B2KKpi-analysis/Readme.md

 ## Flavor Tag

-used the signal MC to do flavor tag, the result is good.
+We also used the method indroduced in [basf2 sofeware website](https://software.belle2.org/development/sphinx/online_book/basf2/flavor_tagging.html)

 ## Study of background from generic BBbar